3.3 Undergraduate Admissions for Transfer Students

 Students who are non-native speakers of English and who are transferring from an accredited institution of higher education inside the U.S. may be required to retake the an English proficiency exam if their English proficiency cannot be demonstrated to the satisfaction of the admitting institution.

-An academically admissible applicant with credentials from another country who needs supplemental English language instruction (as indicated by an approved method for determining English Proficiency described above) may be admitted to a degree program on the condition that the student will receive the supplemental English language instruction in a System-approved program.
-This conditional admission* is possible only at those institutions approved to provide English language instruction for non-native speakers of English.
+An academically admissible applicant with credentials from another country who meets the minimum English Proficiency requirements (as indicated by an approved method for determining English Proficiency described above), but could benefit from supplemental English language instruction may be admitted to a degree program on the condition that the student will receive the supplemental English language instruction in a System-approved program.
+If a student does not meet the minimum English Proficiency requirements (as indicated by an approved method for determining English Proficiency described above), then the student cannot be granted regular admission.
+If an institution has an approved English-as-a-Second Language program then the student can be referred to and admitted into that program*.
 Programs of English-as-a Second Language used under this provision must be approved by the Executive Vice Chancellor and Chief Academic Officer.

-*Please note that for cases of conditional admission for F-1 students, the English-as-a-Second Language program must be approved by the Student and Exchange Visitor Program (SEVP) via an I-17.
-It is recommended that an I-20 for this type of case be issued reflecting English Language Study.
+*Please note that for these cases for F-1 students, the English-as-a-Second Language program must be approved by the Student and Exchange Visitor Program (SEVP) via an I-17.
+The I-20 for this type of case must be issued reflecting English Language Study.